AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/page-properties.md

 1. Open the page for which you want to edit properties.
 1. Select the **Page Information** icon to open the selection menu:
-1. Select **Open Properties** and a dialog will open allowing you to edit the properties, sorted by the appropriate tab.
+1. Select **Open Properties** and a dialog box opens that lets you edit the properties, sorted by the appropriate tab.
 The following buttons are also available at the right of the toolbar:
    * **Cancel**
    * **Save & Close**
 1. Use the **Save & Close** button to save the changes.